-This year our students are volunteering in our local park, Alexandra Park.
+CURRENTLY ON HOLD: This year our students are volunteering in our local park, Alexandra Park.

 Students choose either Art or Music as their skill to develop over a period of 6 months.
 They learn a new talent in something they enjoy doing.
 Students look at a selection of areas to develop for each skill.

 Students commit to at least one hour per week of physical exercise over a period of 3 months.
 They focus on their health and fitness whilst having fun along the way!